SFTtech/openage/doc/media/smp-files.md

 Draw             | `0bXXXXXX01`  | `(cmd_byte >> 2) + 1`    | *Count* player color pixels should be drawn from the current position.
 End of Row       | `0bXXXXXX11`  | 0                        | End of commands for this row.
 If more commands follow, they are for the next row.

-* SMP files do ot specify a color from a palette.
+* SMP files do not specify a color from a palette for outlines.
 The openage converter always uses the color from index 0 in the player color palette for these *Draw* commands.

 ### SMP Pixel